 In addition, adding a mobile extension to your restaurant phone system can make it easier for managers to take calls on the go – especially if you have multiple locations that they’re traveling between.
 This will ensure your key team members can be reached by phone, but also get other work done without having to stay put in one place.

 Modern tech like restaurant phone systems can even make taking orders and reservations easier.
 This is a win-win, because the more orders and reservations you can accept, the more sales you can make.
-It’s especially critical in the era of COVID-19 while many customers are still opting for take-out and delivery, and placing those orders over the phone.

 3. Boost Revenue